0xADE1A1DE/AssemblyLine/tools/README.md

     ```
     -s, --smart
             The immediate value will be checked for leading 0's.
-            If immediate is exactly 64-bits, it will not optimize.
+            Immediate must be zero padded to 64-bits exactly to ensure it will not optimize.
+            This is currently set as default.
             ex: "mov rax, 0x000000007fffffff" ->  48 b8 ff ff ff 7f 00 00 00 00
                 "mov rax, 0x7fffffff" -> b8 ff ff ff 7f
     ```